-If you're pregnant, understanding the changes that are happening at every stage can be helpful.
-So, let's run through how long the second trimester lasts, answer some frequently asked questions, and talk about the common second-trimester symptoms that pregnant people encounter, from stretch marks to baby's first kicks!
+So, let's run through how long the second trimester lasts, answer some frequently asked questions, and talk about the common second-trimester symptoms that pregnant people encounter, from reduced morning sickness to baby's first kicks!

-How many weeks does the second trimester of pregnancy last for?
+How long is the second trimester of pregnancy?

 The second trimester finishes at the end of the 27th week of pregnancy.
 From this point, you move into the third trimester which continues until birth.